strongloop/strong-cluster-control/README.md

 - runs `size` workers (optionally), and monitors them for unexpected death
 - run-time control of cluster through command line and API
 - soft shutdown as well as hard termination of workers
+- throttles worker restart rate if they are exiting abnormally

 It can be added to an existing application using the node cluster module without modifying how that application is currently starting up or using cluster, and